Velprathap89/codingsparkles-website/content/blog/create-dynamic-website-header/index.md

 };
 ```

-* The *headerData* object holds information about the header component
+* The *headerData* object holds information about the header component.

-* The background color value of the header is represented by *bgColor*
+* The background color value of the header is represented by *bgColor*.

-* The color value of the header is reprsented by *fontColor*
+* The color value of the header is reprsented by *fontColor*.

-* The *title* object contains information about the website title configuration
+* The *title* object contains information about the website title configuration.

-  - *name* represents the site's title
+  - *name* represents the site's title.

-  - *position* represents the site's title position
+  - *position* represents the site's title position.

-  - *bgColor* represents the color of the title text background
+  - *bgColor* represents the color of the title text background.

-  - *fontColor* represents the color of the title text font
+  - *fontColor* represents the color of the title text font.

-  - *margin* represents the title text's margin value
+  - *margin* represents the title text's margin value.

-* The object "menuDetails" contains information about the website menu configuration
+* The object "menuDetails" contains information about the website menu configuration.

-  - *margin* denotes the margin value of a menu item
+  - *margin* denotes the margin value of a menu item.

-  - *menuList* contains information about the list of menus that will be rendered in the header
+  - *menuList* contains information about the list of menus that will be rendered in the header.

      - The "name" represents the name of the menu.

      - The "order" value represents the menu order; depending on this value, the menu item rendering order is changed.

 ## Step 3: Render the Header